zergiocunha/CandidateManager/README.md

 # CandidatesManager
 A candidate management software containing your personal data and professional experiences.

-Created for Back-End practice using MVC architecture, .NET 6.0, Code-First approach with Entity Framework Core as ORM for queries and data persistence and SQL Server.
+Created for Back-End practice using C# and HTML languages, MVC architecture, .NET 6.0, Code-First approach with Entity Framework Core as ORM for queries and data persistence and SQL Server.

 # Preview